aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

   ~ that can be found in the LICENSE file.
   -->

-# AVD example for a single data center with multipod using L3LS
+# AVD example for a single data center with Multi-Pod using L3LS

 ## Introduction

-This example shows how to create a multipod environment (also known as a 5-stage Clos) in a single DC environment.
+This example shows how to create a multi-pod environment (also known as a 5-stage Clos) in a single DC environment.
 This can be used in multiple DCs of course, but this example is only for two pods in a single DC.

 Also included is an example of connecting an external router to a VRF/tenant.